 Former employees.
 When group-term life insurance over \$50,000 is provided to an employee (including retirees) after his or her termination, the employee share of social security and Medicare taxes on that period of coverage is paid by the former employee with his or her tax return and isn't collected by the employer.
 You're not required to collect those taxes.
-Use the table above to determine the amount of social security and Medicare taxes owed by the former employee for coverage provided after separation from service.
-Report those uncollected amounts separately in box 12 of Form W-2 using codes "M" and "N." See the General Instructions for Forms W-2 and W-3 and the Instructions for Form 941.
+You must, however, pay the employer share of social security and Medicare taxes.
+Use the table above to determine the amount of additional income that is subject to social security and Medicare taxes for coverage provided after separation from service.
+Report the uncollected amounts separately in box 12 of Form W-2 using codes "M" and "N." See the General Instructions for Forms W-2 and W-3 and the Instructions for Form 941.